xAsmodeus/Weather-Image-Classification/README.md

 ## 🧠 Approach

-The .ipynb file includes the basic model as well as 4 more variations (LR, Optimizers , Dropout Rates , Pre-trained models and Data Augmentation).
+The [ipynb](classifier.ipynb) file includes the basic model as well as 4 more variations (LR, Optimizers , Dropout Rates , Pre-trained models and Data Augmentation).
 The models were trained in 20 epochs, with a MobileNetV2/ResNet150V2 including early stopping for overfitting prevention.
 The results and the plots are being shown in the .ipynb file as well as the commentary.